LogosLink Programmer's Guide · LogosLink Programmer's Interface version 2.0.1

 Through the LogosLink Programmer's Interface you can do this and much more, including:

-• Create, open and save corpora, argumentation models and ontologies.
+• Create, open and save contexts, ontologies, argumentation models, question sets, agency models and corpora.

 • Organise corpus documents by using labels, topics and authors.